Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 A corneal transplant, also referred to as keratoplasty, involves removing the damaged cornea and replacing it with a healthy donor cornea.
 This surgical procedure is typically recommended for advanced cases of keratoconus or when other treatments have not successfully improved the patient’s vision.

-On the other hand, corneal collagen cross-linking (CXL) is a non-surgical procedure that involves applying riboflavin drops to the cornea and then exposing it to ultraviolet light.
+On the other hand, corneal crosslinking (CXL) is a non-surgical procedure that involves applying riboflavin drops to the cornea and then exposing it to ultraviolet light.
 This strengthens the collagen fibres in the cornea, which helps stabilise the cornea and prevent any further thinning and bulging.

 CXL is typically recommended for early to moderate cases of keratoconus and can be effective for slowing or stopping the progression of the condition.
 Recovery from CXL is generally quicker than a corneal transplant, and most patients are able to return to normal activities in just a few days.